 Factories around Taihu Lake, a major body of fresh water in east

-China that provides drinking water to 30 million people, will soon
+China which provides drinking water to 30 million people, will have

-have to pay high fees for discharging pollutants after a serious
+to pay high fees for discharging pollutants from 2008 after a

 Chemical plants will be asked to pay 10.5 yuan (US$1.4) for each

-kilogram of chemical oxygen demand (COD), a major index used to
+kilogram of COD, short for chemical oxygen demand, a major index to

 measure pollution, according to a pollution payment plan made by